-Binary Tree in Java is a renowned type of data structure where data or objects are arranged in a non-linear hierarchical structure, and every item is called as a ‘node’ while all the nodes are connected to the starting point called the root node.
-The placement of the data or objects is made so that the value of every left side node is low or equal to the root node, and the value of every right-side node is high or equal to the root node.
+A binary Tree in Java is a renowned type of data structure where data or objects are arranged in a non-linear hierarchical structure, and every item is called a ‘node’ while all the nodes are connected to the root node starting point.
+The placement of the data or objects is made so that the value of every left-side node is low or equal to the root node, and the value of every right-side node is high or equal to the root node.
 Any given binary tree should have at least one root node, and the parent nodes can have a maximum of two child nodes in every level of the hierarchical tree.

 Understanding Binary Tree in Java

 BST(Binary Search Tree) is a well-known data structure that is required to retain parts in sequence.
 Every binary search tree is a binary tree in which the valuation of a left-side child node is lower or equivalent to the parent node, and the valuation of the right child is larger than or equivalent to the parent node.

 How does Binary Tree in Java make working so easy?

 Binary Tree in Java makes working so easy as they are utilized to execute binary search trees and binary heaps, attaining applications in sorting algorithms and effective searching.